queil/gmox/README.md

 ## Stubbing configuration

-Stub configuration consists of a fully-qualified method name (like `grpc.health.v1.Health/Check`), a rule that matches incoming requests data,and a corresponding response data attached to it.
+Stub configuration consists of a fully-qualified method name (like `grpc.health.v1.Health/Check`), a rule that matches incoming requests data, and a corresponding response data attached to it.

 There are two ways of configuring stubs (which work both in the dotnet tool and the dotnet template):